 Investing in Mid-South Farmland

 At a time when many investors are looking for stability in an increasingly unpredictable market, farmland is rising as an alternative asset class offering tangible value, long-term growth, and inflation protection.
 But not all farmland is created equal.
-Discover the unique advantages of investing in farmland within the Mid-South region of the United States.
+In this article, we explain why the Mid-South region of the United States, spanning Tennessee, Mississippi, Arkansas, Missouri, Louisiana, and Kentucky, stands out as one of the strongest opportunities in agricultural investment.

 What makes farmland in the Mid-South a stable and reliable investment?

-Mid-South farmland is incredibly resilient, and LandFund Partners believes it provides unique strengths over other farmland regions in the United States.
-The Mid-South market contains over $100bn of row crop farmland and presents what we view as one of the best investment opportunities in the asset class.
+LandFund Partners believes the Mid-South provides unique strengths over other farmland regions in the United States.
+The region contains over $100bn of row crop farmland and presents what we view as one of the best investment opportunities in the asset class.
+The combination of crop diversity, resource reliability, and local expertise creates a strong foundation for LFP's farmland investment strategy.

-As climate volatility and extreme weather events intensify, the importance of this unique natural resource is expected to grow.
-92% of the SEF farmland is irrigated, which is an exceptionally high percentage.
 In addition to the region’s abundant groundwater resources, the SEF irrigation infrastructure significantly mitigates risks of hot and dry weather and long-term climate change, which we believe helps our farm operators rely on more consistent crop yields.
+In fact, 92% of the farmland in LandFund’s portfolio is irrigated, which helps insulate against drought, climate fluctuations, and inconsistent rainfall.

 Regional Presence